 Are you new to HTML ?
-This beginner's guide will help you to understand HTML and you can creaet your own web page using standard HTML tags.
+This beginner's guide will help you to understand HTML and you can create your own web page using standard HTML tags.
 HTML stands for Hyper Text Markup Language.
 You may be knowing other computer languages like C, C++, Basic, Foxpro etc and now one more language in this line is HTML.
 But there is a difference here, like other languages HTML is not a scripting language or a compiled code for the computers to execute.
-HTML is mostly consist of tags which we will use in our text document for the web browser to understand.
+HTML mostly consist of tags which we will use in our text document for the web browser to understand.
 Let us discuss one simple example.
 We want some part of the following line to be written in bold letters and some part in Italic letters.

 HTML is the language of the internet.

 In your word processor software you can easily do this but please note that there has to be a standard way of doing this which can be easily understood by browser operating at different platforms.
 So one universal way of formatting the text is required here for easy understanding of browsers operating on across the platforms.
 So in HTML we will write the above line in this way.